 The Supporting Veteran Caregivers Act would ensure veteran caregivers cannot be arbitrarily kicked out of the VA Caregivers program.
-As we will discuss today, it is why Chairman Collins and I wanted to hold this hearing, to ensure that not one more veteran-not one more veteran loses one more penny to a scammer, a schemer, or a con artist, so we must not stop with just the hearthis is troubling is an understatement.
+As we will discuss today, it is why Chairman Collins and I wanted to hold this hearing, to ensure that not one more veteran-not one more veteran loses one more penny to a scammer, a schemer, or a con artist, so we must not stop with just the hearing.